PritamAich/Open-contributions/Pritam_ML_Xgboost.md

 XGBoost offers a wide variety of hyper-parameters, that when tuned properly can make a huge difference in performance.

-Some of the important paramters are:
+Some of the important parameters are:

 ![](extras/parameters.png)